 We welcome volunteers who can donate services such as massage therapy, yoga instruction for people of all abilities, haircuts, pedicures and manicures, budgeting workshops, women’s empowerment or safety education and many other services, classes or trainings for the clients.
 We also occasionally need help with special projects around the center.

 The center depends upon the kindness of others for most of our hygiene supplies.
 We always need shampoo, travel size soap, razors, toothbrushes, combs, and facial, feminine and dental products.
-You may request an Items Most Wanted list—things that are currently in highest demand—by e-mailing Tara Adams, or you can download our always relevant Wish List for a general guide.
+You may request an Items Most Wanted list—things that are currently in highest demand—by e-mailing Essie Campbell, Program Manager, or you can download our always relevant Wish List for a general guide.